Lemoncode/redux-sagas-typescript-by-example/README.md

  + Wait for two services to be completed.
  + Run and test the project

-## 06 All
+## 06 Confirmation

-_All_ saga effect is similar to _promise.all_ it let us wait for several async requests to be completed.
+Combine a UI confirmation task with an asynchronous request.

 ### Summary steps
  + Install the dependencies.
- + Add a new service.
+ + Add a modal dialog.
- + Wait for two services to be completed.
+ + Add a yield to the saga waiting for the dialog confirmation.
  + Run and test the project

 ## 07 Channels